 If you’re facing a disability hearing, you’re probably more than a little stressed.
 After all, you’ve waited for months for an ALJ to hear your case, and it’s a toss-up whether or not you’ll win your claim for benefits.
 So what can you do before, during, and after your disability hearing to increase your chances of a successful outcome?
 A Springfield IL disability attorney can help guide you through the hearing process.
-To learn more about how to win a Social Security disability hearing, contact Donald J. Hanrahan today.
+To learn more about how to win a Social Security disability hearing, contact our attorney today.

 What to Do Before the Hearing